centro/transis/README.md

 if a book's `author` property is set, then that book instance gets added to the author's `books` association.

-Associations between models are defined using the `Basis.Model.hasOne` and `Basis.Model.hasMany` methods.
+Associations between models are defined using the `Transis.Model.hasOne` and `Transis.Model.hasMany` methods.
 These generate special props, which of course are observable.

 ```javascript